lib-re/dublin-core-text-parser/README.md

 Ensure that everything has been placed in the appropriate field by checking a few individual item representations.
 6. _Clean up or Reference Text Files_
 After completion of the above tasks, the text files can be discarded as irrelevant, or used as a quick reference to the metadata info along- side where you're storing the files themselves.

-I've found them particularly helpful in OSX as you can use it to easily preview the entire batch of metadata without ever opening the file.

 **Output**